-When the message "KEYCARD BATTERY LOW" appears on the instrument panel, replace the battery in the RENAULT card:

-- press the 1 button while pulling on the emergency key 2; - unclip the cover 3 using the tab 4;
+When the message "KEYCARD BATTERY LOW" appears on the instrument panel, replace the RENAULT card battery, press button 1 pulling on emergency key 2, then unclip the cover 3 using tab 4.

-remove the battery by pressing on one side (movement A), and lifting the other (movement B);

-replace according to the direction and model indicated inside the cover 3.
+Remove the battery by pressing on one side (movement A) and by lifting the other (movement B) then replace it, ensuring the polarity and model, shown on cover 3 are respected.